Living with Babies Born Small

 Handling of siblings varies by hospital.
 Try telling hospital staff what you would like to do.
 In the NICU, healthcare providers value family-centered care.
 Feelings of mothers may take form.

-After leaving the hospital
+After leaving the Hospital

 When a newborn baby is brought home from the hospital, siblings may start behaving in babyish ways.
 Remember that this is proof that the older siblings have received enough affection from their parents.
 You should feel confident.